Full-time: One year. Three days per week: Monday -Wednesday 9.00am-6.00 pm. Part-time: Two years. One day per week: Wednesday 9.00am-7.00pm

 (c) = compulsory (o) = optional

 Full-time study over one year or part-time study over two years.
 Part-time teaching takes place Wednesday 9-7 pm.
-Occasionally, it is necessary to run classes or assessments on Thursdays or Fridays but these are usually student study days.
+Occasionally it is necessary to run classes on Thursdays and Fridays but these are usually student study days.
+Assessments can occur on any day of the week for both Full Time and Part Time students.

 The LPC comprises an introductory section, three core practice areas and three electives.
 Legal skills of interviewing, practical legal research, writing, drafting and advocacy will be practised on the course.
 In addition you will be required to demonstrate competence in the pervasive topics of Professional Conduct and Regulation, Accounts, Financial Services and Markets, Taxation and Human Rights.
 There is a strong emphasis on enhancing your commercial awareness and personal and professional development, to prepare you for employment in a competitive business place.
 The LPC fosters the acquisition of transferable skills such as team working, numeracy, communication, presentation, IT, critical thinking and problem solving.